island-is/island.is/libs/application/core/README.md

 ### Dynamic Application Names

-Use `name` function for dynamic naming.
+Use `name` function on template for dynamic naming based on application context.

 ### Draft Status Bar